oxsecurity/megalinter/docs/descriptors/yaml_v8r.md

   filename  Local file to validate

 Options:
       --help           Show help                                       [boolean]
-      --version  Show version number                                   [boolean] -s, --schema   URL of schema to validate file against (optional) If not supplied, we will attempt to find an appropriate schema on schemastore.org using the filename                  [string]
+      --version        Show version number                             [boolean] -s, --schema         (optional) URL of schema to validate file against.
+If not supplied, we will attempt to find an appropriate schema on schemastore.org using the filename            [string]
+      --ignore-errors  (optional) Exit with code 0 even if an error was encountered.
+Passing this flag means a non-zero exit code is only issued if validation could be completed successfully and the file was invalid           [boolean]
 ```

 ### Installation on mega-linter Docker image